nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :bulb: **Tip:** This indicates that the following text consists of tips to better utilise MG

 </div>
-:information_source: This indicates important notes for current feature we are looking at<br>
+:information_source:  :This indicates important notes for current feature we are looking at<br>
 <div markdown="block" class="alert alert-info">

-This indicates important reference notes for the current feature we are looking at

 ##  Table of Contents:
+* `A little note from the developers`
 * `Quick Start`
 * `Features`
 * `FAQ`